Portrayals of Sri Lankan Tamils in Indian cinema: 2010s in film

+Sivappu Mazhai (2010)

+In Sivappu Mazhai, Suresh Joachim plays a Sri Lankan Tamil who kidnaps Meera Jasmine's character demanding that a Sri Lankan refugee played by Alex be released.

 Uchithanai Muharnthaal (2011)

 Pugazhendhi Thangaraj's drama film Uchithanai Muharnthaal (2011) told the story of a young girl from Batticaloa moving to India after being sexually abused.
 Actress Neenika starred in a lead role.

 Billa 2 (2012)

 Chakri Toleti's Billa II (2012) was a prequel to Billa starring Ajith Kumar, and focused on how the lead character of David Billa, an ordinary man from the coastal regions of Sri Lanka, becomes a dreaded underworld don.
 Owing to the character's development arc, a Tamil academic noted "David Billa is the most desirable portrayal of an Eelam Tamil in Kollywood that any politically sensible Eelam Tamil would prefer".

 Inam (2013)

 The war film Inam (2013) by Santhosh Sivan was announced as "a hard-hitting political film scripted around the LTTE-related strife and the death of its leader Velupillai Prabhakaran".
 In June 2012, Sivan stated "in Inam I want to look at the Sri Lankan situation from the perspective of a bunch of youngsters who get caught in the crisis.
 It's more about the outsiders' response to the horrors than about the politics".
 He also told that he will shoot in Sri Lanka after the rains and that he didn't want "Ceylon to look like a tourist's attraction".
 The film won widespread critical acclaim upon its release.

 Post-release, following protests from Thanthai Periyar Dravidar Kazhagam (TDMK) activists, who had attacked the Balaji Theatre in Puducherry, stating the film projects the Sri Lankan Civil War in bad light, four scenes and one dialogue were removed.
 After Marumalarchi Dravida Munnetra Kazhagam politician Vaiko too severely criticized the film for being pro-Sinhalese, producer N. Linguswamy decided to stop screening and withdraw the film from theatres from 31 March 2014 onwards.
 He subsequently suffered major financial losses from the film's situation.